 What advice do you have for anyone considering a trip to Wabatong?

 #1 piece of advice by far is bring proper clothing.
 Our trips have always been right after walleye season opens in May, so the weather can still be very cold in northern Ontario.
 We were buried in snow while fishing in a blizzard one day.

 I have so many follow up questions that will just have to wait for a second interview with Mike.
 He offers such a unique perspective on fishing in so many ways.
 I am looking forward to following him on Instagram.
-You can follow him as well at the link below.
+You can follow him as well on Instagram.

 Thanks Mike for such a great interview!